Required Safety Training Courses

-The Office of Insurance & Risk Management offers compliance training as required per university policies.
+The Office of Insurance & Risk Management offers compliance training as required per Procedures for Driving on University Business and University Vehicle Use Guidelines.

 In-person safety training is regularly scheduled on the downtown Atlanta campus.
 If you have a group of employees on a Perimeter Campus or other location requiring training, please contact us to see if we can accommodate your needs.
 Courses Currently Available: